ankur-srivastav/ankur-srivastav.github.io/resume.md

 Due to COVID some of these talks were online, benefitting audience outside of IITM.
 Some of these talks are available from the [IITM YouTube Channel](https://www.youtube.com/@iitmpune6704).

 ## Talks in workshops/ conferences

+**Sub-seasonal air-sea interactions in the Bay of Bengal and a recipe for improving them in coupled ocean-atmosphere models**, Eighth National Conference of Ocean Society of India- OSICON-23 at INCOIS Hyderabad, 23-25 August, 2023.

 **Indian summer monsoon precipitation biases in GloSea and CFS and their response to large-scale drivers**, 4th WCSSP India Annual Science Workshop, Ministry of Earth Sciences, New Delhi – India, 27th February 2023.